 A series of landmarks runs along a meandering path: the Tunnel of Ignorance (No. 3) represents a child's lack of understanding; the Engagement and Marriage bridges (Nos.
 8 and 9) span a small stream; and from the Hill of Ambition (No. 13), you can look back over your joys and sorrows.
 It ends with the Gateway to Eternity (No. 20), beyond which lies a Zen Buddhist meditation sand garden.
-This is a worthwhile destination any time of the year, though it's particularly glorious in spring and fall.
+Spring and fall are when the gardens are at their best.